High Holiday Melodies

 • Imru Leilohim: Another one – not the same one that is in shacharit!

-• Ma’aseh Eloheinu: This piyut about all the works of God is one of the piyutim leading up to the kedushah.
+• Ma’aseh Eloheinu (Adaptation of Moshe Oysher tune for Chad Gadya): This piyut about all the works of God is one of the piyutim leading up to the kedushah.
 Sing the verses, or just sing “Ma’aseh Eloheinu” over and over.

-• Mar’eh Chohein: At the conclusion of the Avodah service, this may be the climax of Yom Kippur musaf, celebrating how the high priest completed the service of Yom Kippur and lived to tell about it.
+• Mareh Cohen (by Yigal Calek): At the conclusion of the Avodah service, this may be the climax of Yom Kippur musaf, celebrating how the high priest completed the service of Yom Kippur and lived to tell about it.